bacalhau-project/bacalhau/docs/docs/setting-up/networking-instructions/private-cluster.md

 ```

 :::tip
-The exact command arguments will be different on each computer and is outputted by the `bacalhau serve --node-type requester ...` command
+The exact command arguments will be different on each computer and will be output by the `bacalhau serve --node-type requester ...` command
 :::

 The command `bacalhau serve --private-internal-ipfs --peer ...` starts up a compute node and adds it to the cluster.

 ## Submitting Jobs

-To use this cluster from the client, run the following commands in your shell, setting following environment variables:
+To use this cluster from the client, run the following commands in your shell, setting the following environment variables:

 ```
 export BACALHAU_IPFS_SWARM_ADDRESSES=/ip4/<ip-address>/tcp/<port>/p2p/<peer-id>